 Regardless of the circumstances, any traffic accident that results in a fatality is a terrible and tragic event for all parties involved.
 With such a devastating outcome, DUI Manslaughter cases in Okaloosa County are prosecuted to the fullest extent and you will be faced with the real possibility of prison time.

 My name is Tim Flaherty.
-I’ve been a criminal defense lawyer in Okaloosa County since 2001.
-If you have been charged with DUI Manslaughter, call me at (850) 243-6097 to schedule your free consultation.
-I will not judge you or make you feel worse than you already do.
-I will go over your options with you and and tell you what I can do for you.
+My partner, Brandy Merrifield, and I focus our practice 100% on Criminal & DUI Defense.
+If you have been charged with DUI Manslaughter, call us at (850) 243-6097 to schedule your free consultation.
+We will not judge you or make you feel worse than you already do.
+We will help you.

 Overview of DUI Manslaughter Under Florida Law